-The fuel farm for Delta Air Lines was originally built in the 1970's, and many of the systems put in place over 40 years ago to help manage the day-to-day operations, were still in place a few years ago.
+The fuel farm for Delta Air Lines was originally built in the 1970s, and many of the systems put in place over 40 years ago to help manage the day-to-day operations were still in place just a few years ago.
 The long-time general manager for the fuel farm, formerly a Delta employee and now working for FSM Group, began designing the plans for a major upgrade across the entire fuel farm nearly a decade ago.

-The control panel was over 40 years old, analog, very large (7'x14'x3'), and took up too much space in the control room.
-The terminal manager wanted a new control panel that included a cabinet where they could store other parts of the system in order to streamline space.
-He also wanted a modern PLC as the current PLC was no longer functioning efficiently being an older system with outdated technology that was difficult to update and maintain.
+The control panel was over 40 years old, analogue, very large (7 ft x 14 ft x 3 ft), and took up too much space in the control room.
+The terminal manager wanted a new control panel that included a cabinet where other parts of the system could be stored in order to streamline space.
+He also wanted a modern programmable logic controller (PLC) because the current PLC was no longer functioning efficiently as it was an older system with outdated technology that was difficult to update and maintain.

 The biggest PLC issue revolved around managing pumps and valves during peak departure times that would drive a high spike in fuel demand.
-During these peaks, where there could be 20 or more planes on the ground being fueled at the same time, the hydrant pump pressure would drop too low.
+During these peaks - where there could be 20 or more planes on the ground being fuelled at the same time - the hydrant pump pressure would drop too low.
 The system would respond by turning on more pumps.
 However, before the entire system could recalibrate each time an additional pump was brought online, the PLC would trigger another pump to start.
-These premature starts would reach critical high levels during these peak periods, which triggered an emergency fuel shut off (ESFO) and delayed aircraft fueling.
-To try and mitigate, the fuel farm operators had to spend a lot of time manually managing the pumps during peak periods.
+These premature starts would cause the pressure to rise too high.
+It had become a common occurrence that the pressure would reach critical high levels during these peak periods, which triggered an emergency fuel shut off (ESFO) and delayed aircraft fuelling.
+To try and mitigate this problem, the fuel farm operators had to spend a lot of time manually managing the pumps during peak periods.
 In doing so, they were spending less time performing the day-to-day maintenance checks on the tanks.